THE DIFFERENT KINDS OF ACUPUNCTURE PRACTICES IN AUSTIN

 Are you looking for good acupuncture in Austin but you don’t know where to start?
-There are many good practices, but did you know that not everyone who offers acupuncture has the same focus and level of training?
-I’d like to help demystify the various credentials one commonly sees listed for acupuncturists in Austin, so you know which type of practice is right for you.
+There are many good practitioners, but did you know that not everyone has the same focus and type of training?
+We would like to help demystify the various credentials one commonly sees listed for acupuncturists in Austin, so you know which type of practice is right for you.

-In Texas, with additional specialized training (usually about 100 hours) chiropractors, physical therapists, nurses, and physicians can add acupuncture to their scope of practice to their original licenses.
+In many states, including Texas, with additional specialized training (usually about 100 hours) certain health care practitioners (chiropractors, physical therapists, nurses, and physicians) can add acupuncture to their scope of practice to their original licenses.
 This is often referred to as “dry needling” (as opposed to needles for drawing blood).
 It is also referred to as medical acupuncture.
 Even though it is a modernly derived technique, it bares a striking resemblance to “fen ci” or divide needling, one of the nine needle techniques described in the Yellow Emperor’s Internal Medicine classic (Huang Di Nei Jing), compiled during the Warring States period, 2,200 years ago.
-It is a technique very effective in alleviating musculoskeletal complaints.
+It is a very effective technique in alleviating musculoskeletal complaints.
 It is based primarily on the understanding of anatomy of muscle and attachments to tendons and bones, which is something that any chiropractor, physical therapist, or physician knows quite well.
 And these health care professionals utilize this practice to great effect when managing their patients’ pain symptoms.
 It is perfectly suited for medical practices built around treating these complaints.

-Though I suspect this will change with time, currently there are not a lot of practitioners with both a Western allopathic medical doctorate and a full LAc.
+Currently there are not a lot of practitioners with both a Western allopathic medical doctorate and a full LAc.
 A physician with both and MD and an LAc, then, will be fully trained in both Western and Eastern systems of medicine.
 In the United States currently, most practitioners that fall under this category received their Eastern and Western medical training in China before coming to the United States.
 Cities with traditional Chinese medicine schools, like AOMA in Austin, tend to have many of these practitioners as they serve as the faculty of these schools.
 Much less commonly seen are physicians who have received their training from a medical school and residency program in the United States who then went on to obtain the additional Eastern medical training as detailed above.

-At every level, acupuncture has its intended purpose and effective use to optimize your health.
+At every level described, acupuncture has its intended purpose and effective use to optimize your health.
 A physical therapist who wants to alleviate musculoskeletal pain may not need more than the dry needling technique.
-However, the more extensive medical training one has, naturally, the more fully they can use it to address your healthcare needs.
+However, the more extensive medical training a health care practitioner has, naturally, the more fully they can use it to address your various health care needs.
 Someone with the dual training of an MD and LAc will be the best equipped to understand those needs from both perspectives.
-They can understand how to think of your Western diagnoses in the Eastern system as well as discuss Eastern medicine more clearly to the Western based professional.
-They can astutely know which approach is more suitable for your case, who to refer you to, and how to coordinate approaches from both sides into one linked all-encompassing strategy.
+They can understand how to think of your Western diagnoses in the Eastern system.
+They will know what your laboratory values mean, and how and what your Western medication is doing.
+They can astutely know which approach is more suitable for your health care, who to refer you to, and how to coordinate approaches from both sides into one linked all-encompassing strategy.
 This is our practice philosophy at Yi Guan Acupuncture and Chinese Herbalism.
 Why choose East over West, old over new, if you don’t have to?
 A blended mix of the best treatment options across all available is optimal.

-If you would like to learn more about our acupuncture clinic in Austin, contact us today.
+If you would like to learn more about our Austin acupuncture clinic, contact us today to book an appointment.